It is important for you to make a will whether or not you consider you have many possessions or much money. It is important to make a will because:

 - if your circumstances have changed, it is important that you make a will to ensure that your money and possessions are distributed according to your wishes.
 For example, if you have separated and your ex-partner now lives with someone else, you may want to change your will.
 If you are married or enter into a registered civil partnership, this will make any previous will you have made invalid

-For more information about what happens if someone dies without making a will in England and Wales, see Who can inherit if there is no will – the rules of intestacy.
+For more information about what happens if someone dies without making a will, see Who can inherit if there is no will – the rules of intestacy.

 There is no need for a will to be drawn up or witnessed by a solicitor.
 If you wish to make a will yourself, you can do so.
 However, you should only consider doing this if the will is going to be straightforward.